New Orientation Session for New Postdoctoral Scholars on Campus

 POSTDOC SURVEY - HERE

 A literature review conducted in 2017 found that paid parental leave was associated with improved infant and maternal health outcomes (Heymann et al., 2017).
-In 2018, the U.S. Bureau of Labor Statistics found that 17% of all civilian workers had access to paid family leave, and 89% had access to unpaid family leave (inclusive of maternity and paternity leave, adoption leave and caring for a sick relative) (Statistics, 2019).
+In 2018, the U.S. Bureau of Labor Statistics found that 17% of all civilian workers had access to paid family leave, and 89% had access to unpaid family leave (including maternity and paternity leave, adoption leave and caring for a sick relative) (Statistics, 2019).
 Under federal law, postdoc fathers and/or mothers who have worked at FSU for at least 12 months have the right to 12 weeks of unpaid leave in accordance with the Family Medical Leave Act (FMLA).
 Currently, tenure-track faculty at FSU have access to 16 weeks of paid parental leave.
 However, there is currently no paid parental leave policy in place for FSU postdocs.

 We are interested in learning more about the thoughts and opinions of faculty members regarding a proposal for paid parental leave for postdocs.
 Please answer several questions to allow us to better understand the opinions of faculty.
 Your answers will help us in formulating a proposal for postdoctoral parental leave tailored to the needs of our institution.
 We will share the results of the survey with the Postdoc Advisory Board that governs postdoctoral scholars at FSU.